mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 ```

 ### `mariadb10_master_gtid`

-This option allows MaxScale binlog router to register
-with MariaDB 10.X master using GTID instead of _binlog_file_ name
+This option allows MaxScale binlog router to register with MariaDB 10.X master
-and _position_ in CHANGE MASTER TO admin command.
+using GTID instead of _binlog_file_ name and _position_ in CHANGE MASTER TO
+admin command.
+This feature is disabled by default.

-The user can set a known GTID or an empty value
-(in this case the Master server will send events
+The user can set a known GTID or an empty value (in this case the Master server
-from it's first available binlog file).
+will send events from it's first available binlog file).

 Example of MaxScale connection to a MariaDB 10.X Master